mercesolis/FamApp/README.md

 ## FullCalendar

-the calendar *techincally* works, just doesn't add events to the database, however some cool features I **did** get working:
+the calendar *technically* works, just doesn't add events to the database, however some cool features I **did** get working:

 - drag and drop an event!
 - drag ends of event to lengthen or shorten dates